jeffyyyy/angular-nodejs-express-mongo/README.md

 Code distribution:

-NodeJS code is "app.js" and in folder "routes" and "controllers"
+NodeJS code is "app.js" and in folder "routes" and "controllers".
+Server side route file is "routes/route.js"

 MongoDb related code is in folder "models" and "schemas"